Avatar

 My Profile at University of Waikato

-My research has addressed a range of challenges as technology evolved, covering the non-functional properties of performance, security and resilience of networked systems and their underlying protocols.
+As demonsrated by my publications, my research has addressed a range of challenges as technology evolved, covering the non-functional properties of performance, security and resilience of networked systems and their underlying protocols.
 My key research interest has been on Internet measurements and network security.
+I have regularly contributed to the scientific community by serving in multiple committees.

 Interests